openspace42/aenigma/README.md

 * automatically **backups up** all configuration, the ejabberd database, and XMPP data storage **locally and [optionally] to S3 with strong encryption** via duplicity and includes a script for a **guided, consistent, and complete restore**
 * allows you to easily run your aenigma instance on **multiple servers [a cluster]** for **robustness, load distribution / balancing, and failover**
 * **idempotent and self-versioning** to allow for easy re-installs, re-configurations, and upgrades
+* also provisions a **Tor hidden service** [optional] to make your server [or cluster] reachable entirely inside the Tor network via a .onion address for all services [XMPP, web, SSH, etc...].
+* also provisions an instance of **the Converse.js XMPP web client** [optional] to give you a fast and easy way to access your client account from anywhere!

 ## Non-features